gigamaster/ui-theme-doc/_themes/navigation/exclusion/excluded.md

 parent: Exclusion
 nav_exclude: true
 ---
-# Tests for untitled and excluded
+# Themes for untitled and excluded

 This page does not have a `title`, and it is explicitly excluded from the navigation